vinczidora89/weather-app/README.md

 # weather-app

 ## Project summary
-This is an app that shows the current weather in a selected city, with additional details, a map with the selected location, and the weather summary for the past 7 and next 5 days.
+This is an app that shows the current, past and future weather in a selected city.

 ## Getting started
 to install the project dependencies: